 In my experience, readers love character interviews – and why not?
 They’re clever and insightful bits of additional information about your book.
 Give it a try.
 Character interviews just might become your new, most favorite promotional content!

-If you’re interested in taking your book on tour, but want to leave the details to a professional, please let me know by submitting a contact form here.
-I’d love to help you market your book with a book tour.
+If you’re interested in taking your book on the road, but want to leave the details to a professional, please let me know by submitting a contact form here.
+I’d love to help you market your book with a book event.